Test Package

 Run the generated installer through your workflow:

-- Application virtualization — Capture with your virtualization tool, run the virtual package, verify file and registry isolation
+- Application virtualization — capture with your virtualization tool, run the virtual package, verify file and registry isolation.

-- Silent deployment — Test silent install switches, per-user vs. per-machine contexts, and UAC elevation handling
+- Silent deployment — test silent install switches, per-user vs. per-machine contexts, and UAC elevation handling.

-- Uninstall validation — Verify clean removal, or enable intentional leftovers to test your tool’s orphan detection
+- Uninstall validation — verify clean removal, or enable intentional leftovers to test your tool's orphan detection.

 Change the configuration and generate again.
 Need to add a service?
 Toggle it on.
 Need to test a reboot prompt?
 Enable it.
+Each new scenario is one click away.

-- Zero external dependencies
+- Zero external dependencies at runtime

 - JSON install manifest for machine-readable audit trails